alicealys/t6-gsc-utils/README.md

       self tell("You said " + text);

-      return false; // return false -> hide the message, anything else will not }
+      // returning `false` will hide the message, anything else will not return false;
+  }
   ```